ModelDriven/Alf-Reference-Implementation/README.md

 The project structure under Maven has a structure that allows building the regular Java modules and the Eclipse-based modules (using [Tycho](https://www.eclipse.org/tycho/)).

+#### Master module build

+* `./master/pom.xml` - a module that provides standard configurations to be shared by all modules, including the root module.

 #### Regular Java build

-* `./master/pom.xml` - a module that provides standard configurationsto be shared by all modules, including the root module.
 * `./pom.xml` - the parent module for the regular Java modules
 * `./org.modeldriven.alf` - see [Projects](#Projects) above.
 * `./org.modeldriven.alf.fuml.impl` - see [Projects](#Projects) above.